mrk336/Cybersecurity-Q-A/README.md

 Ransomware is not just a technical issue—it’s a business risk.
 Our cybersecurity posture protects shareholder value, customer trust, and operational resilience.

+## Q5: Tell me about a time you clashed with IT

+While cybersecurity is its own function IT has different concerns and priorities mainly keeping users happy and seeing that uptime is maintained.
+One of the most memorable clashes I had was with our Head of IT over endpoint monitoring.
+I had just joined the company, and I was pushing for deeper visibility into user behavior things like USB usage, unusual logins, and shadow IT.
+He saw it as surveillance.
+I saw it as protection.

+We were both passionate, and the first few meetings were tense.
+At one point, he said, ‘You’re treating my team like suspects.’
+That hit me.
+I paused and said, ‘I’m not trying to catch anyone I’m trying to make sure no one gets hurt.’

+That moment shifted everything.
+We grabbed coffee the next day, no laptops, no slides.
+Just two people trying to understand each other.
+I listened to his concerns about trust and culture.
+He listened to mine about risk and accountability.
+We ended up co-authoring a policy that balanced transparency with security—users were informed, controls were visible, and IT felt respected.

+That clash taught me something powerful: behind every technical disagreement is a human story.
+And if you don’t take time to hear it, you’ll never build the kind of trust that makes security truly work

+## Q6: What is the last scurity problem you solved for fun

+I’m constantly exploring the edges of cybersecurity not just reacting to threats, but actively seeking them out.
+Whether it’s dissecting vulnerabilities in EDR agents or diving into newly published CVEs, I treat each one as a puzzle waiting to be solved.
+I write exploit code not just for the sake of proof-of-concept, but to simulate how a real attacker might move through my infrastructure.
+It’s a way of stress-testing my defenses with a red team mindset thinking like an adversary to uncover blind spots.

+But that’s only half the story.
+Once I’ve mapped out the attack paths, I flip the script and put on my blue team hat.
+I ask: how would I detect this?
+What logs would I need?
+How can I build controls that don’t just block attacks, but tell a story when something goes wrong?
+That back-and-forth between offense and defense is where I thrive it’s not just technical, it’s strategic.

+I’m also fascinated by how vulnerabilities can be chained.
+Sometimes a flaw looks trivial on its own, but when combined with others, it can open the door to a full breach.
+That kind of thinking connecting the dots, anticipating escalation is a big part of how I approach risk.

+You’ll find examples of this mindset in my GitHub portfolio, where I document not just code, but the reasoning behind it.
+It’s a space where I share what I’ve learned, what I’ve broken, and how I’ve built it back stronger.